mhelkey/ecs171/ReadMe.md

 Nandhini Sridhar: Contributed to initial model building, Methods section, and introduction about the dataset and abstract.

 Trevor Lopez: Contributed ideas for the initial data exploration and for the preprocessing encodings.
 Also wrote everything for the logistic regession model sections of the jupyter notebook.
 In the writeup, I worked on the Conclusion section.

+Matthew Helkey: Contributed to intial data exploration and preprocessing, evaluating model, and Results section of writeup.